satyam16-ai/Gyandhara/CONTRIBUTING.md

-# Contributing to VoiceBoard Educational Platform
+# Contributing to Gyaandhara Educational Platform

-Thank you for your interest in contributing to VoiceBoard!
+Thank you for your interest in contributing to Gyaandhara!
 This document provides guidelines for contributing to the project.

 ## 📋 Table of Contents